Scarzer/DataStructuresNotes/Lesson1/Lesson1.md

 - How

 ### What?
--Data Structures
+* Data Structures
     Specificiaton, design, implementation and uses of: Arrays, lists, queues, stacks, trees

-*OOP and C++
+* OOP and C++
    * C++ classes, container classes, Big Three!
    * All of this will be implemented in C++
    * C++ can be used to write fantastic GUIs
    * C++ is one of the most mature of the languages

-*Standard Template Library
+* Standard Template Library
     Templates, iterators
     ADTs in our DS course cut-down verion of STL

-*Recursion, Searching and Sorting algorithms
-    Important techniques in many applications
+* Recursion, Searching and Sorting algorithms Important techniques in many applications

 ### Why?

-*Data Structures(How to organize data)
+* Data Structures(How to organize data)
     Algorithms(How to manipulate data) are the cores of todays computer programming

-*The behavior of Abstract Data Types( ADTs) in our data structures cours is a cut down version of the STL
+* The behavior of Abstract Data Types( ADTs) in our data structures cours is a cut down version of the STL

 ### Goals (Where)
    * We want to understand the data types inside out